-5. The final stage in the process is to issue the redundancy notice(s).
+5. The final stage in the process is to issue the redundancy notice.
 This should only be done once all of the above steps have been completed.

-On Thursday the 30th of June, the Government announced a new law designed to ensure that furloughed employees receive statutory redundancy pay based on their normal wages, rather than merely on their reduced furlough rate.
+On 30 June 2020, the Government announced a new law designed to ensure that furloughed employees receive statutory redundancy pay based on their normal wages, rather than merely on their reduced furlough rate.

-The law has been introduced so that those furloughed under the Coronavirus Job Retention Scheme are not left out of pocket if they are made redundant.
+The law has been introduced so that those furloughed are not left out of pocket if they are made redundant.
 The changes also apply to Statutory Notice Pay and other entitlements.

 Compulsory vs voluntary redundancy

-If an employer does choose to make employees redundant after their furlough period is over, they will have to decide whether to offer voluntary or make compulsory redundancies.
+If an employer does choose to make an employee redundant after their furlough period is over, they will have to decide whether to offer a voluntary redundancy or make it compulsory.